tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Launching *Jupyter Notebook App*
 --------------------------------

-The :ref:`notebook_app` can be launched by clicking on the *IPython Notebook* icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (*cmd* on Windows)::
+The :ref:`notebook_app` can be launched by clicking on the *Jupyter Notebook* icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (*cmd* on Windows)::

-   ipython notebook
+   jupyter notebook

 This will launch a new browser window (or a new tab) showing the :ref:`dashboard`, a sort of control panel that allows (among other things)